-The assessment of dietary sodium levels in the general population - Scotland, was updated in June 2011.
-This found an estimated daily salt intake of 9.0g per day, with a mean of 10.5g per day among men and 7.5g among women.
-Overall, three quarters of the population had a daily intake higher than the recommended 6g per day.
-The results of the survey in Scotland were similar to a parallel study in England where the estimated daily salt intake was 9.0g per day (10.2g in men and 7.7g in women).
+The Assessment of dietary sodium levels in the general population - Scotland, was updated in March 2016.
+There was a linear decrease in salt intake between 2006 and 2014 of approximately 13%.
+In 2014, the mean estimated salt intake for adults was 7.8g per day, with a mean of 8.6g per day among men and 6.9g per day among women.
+Overall, two-thirds of the population had a daily intake higher than the recommended 6g per day.
+There was no statistically significant differences in salt intake between Scotland and England for the 2014 surveys for all adults.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.